ndp-software/ts-service-worker/README.md

 This is in testing...
 It works on two very different projects.
 I'd love people to try it out and provide feedback.

 ## Overview
-The idea is simple.
-You provide TS-Service-Worker with a **Plan** (and options), and it outputs a functional Javascript file that can be sent to the browser.
-The **Plan** is a series of caching strategies to be applied, along with the paths they should be applied to.
+he idea is simple: Provide TS-Service-Worker with a Plan and options.
+It will then output a functional Javascript file for the browser.
+The **Plan** applies a series of caching strategies to specified paths.

 ## Examples